 The New Start Menu

-The Start Menu is one of the most important features of Windows, and Microsoft has made some significant changes to it in Windows 11.
+The Start Menu is one of the most important features of Windows, and Microsoft has updated it in Windows 11.
 The new Start Menu is more user-friendly and customizable.
-You can now add your favorite apps and create custom tiles.
-The new Start Menu is a vast improvement over the old one and is one of the best features of Windows 11.
+You can add your favorite apps and create custom tiles.
+This updated Start Menu is a major improvement and one of the best features of Windows 11.

 Virtual Desktops